clab/dynet/doc/source/python.rst

     git+https://github.com/clab/dynet#egg=dynet

-In case installation using `pip` fails, you will need to install DyNet manually.
+In case installation using `pip` fails, if you copy-and-paste the entire log that you get after running the `pip` command into a `github issue <https://github.com/clab/dynet/issues>`_, we will help you debug.
+You can also try to install DyNet manually as listed below.

 Manual Installation
 -------------------